 The AMES Australia Youth Program includes classroom learning and a range of interesting projects done in a supportive group environment.
 There are also many other activities that are organised outside the classroom - in workplaces, in the community and other places of interest.

 The AMES Australia Youth Program has set up a number of partnerships with local government and other agencies, artistic and sporting networks, employers and local community groups to provide a range of opportunities for you to meet other young people and get a better understanding of further study or work options in the future.

 Many of the AMES Australia Youth Programs are supported by the Engage!
 Program which is funded by DHS.
-Other key partners include Foundation House, CMY, La Mama, Spirit West and Big West.
+Other key partners include Foundation House, CMY and La Mama.

 To view a complete list of all AMEP Special Youth Programs and Activities go to Youth Courses or speak to your AMES Australia Counsellor.

 Our AMEP Youth Counsellors can show you how to take the next step to training, further study or employment.

 The Special Preparatory Program (SPP) for eligible young people with interrupted schooling and from a refugee background entitles you to up to 400 hours of English tuition prior to the 510 hours provided by the AMEP (Adult Migrant English Program).
 More information on the SPP.

 The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Education and Training.

 The Youth Council of AMES Australia will be established to provide, amongst other things, substantial input into the Youth Participation Framework, act as a voice for our young clients, to assist in development of programs and policy and provide feedback on AMES Australia programs and activities.